kirschbaum-development/nova-inline-relationship/README.md

 After installation, your model should include the `KirschbaumDevelopment\NovaInlineRelationship\Traits\HasRelatedAttributes` trait and you must implement the `KirschbaumDevelopment\NovaInlineRelationship\Contracts\MappableRelationships` Contract.

-You must also define a static `getPropertyMap` function in the model which should return the required list of properties from your related model you want to show inline.
+You must also define a static `getPropertyMap` function in the model which should return the required list of properties from your related models you want to show inline.
+In this example `Employee` model has two related models `EmployeProfile` and `EmployeeBill`

 ```php
 use KirschbaumDevelopment\NovaInlineRelationship\Traits\HasRelatedAttributes;